Titus210/DATA-STRUCTURES-AND-ALGORITHM/README.md

 Data structure should be represented in a way utilize maximum efficiency. <br/>
 Storage structure represented in auxillary memory is called __file structure__ <br/>

+To solve real life problem, we define the problem, then design the algorithm.

+### Stepwise Refinement
+This is when problem is refined(converted) stepwise to a program.

+Approaches to algorithm design
+1. Top-Down
+2. Bottom-Up

+### Stepwise Refinement technique
+This is technique used in algorithm and data structure to design and develop a solution incerementally by breaking down problem to small sub problems and solving eah separated then building final solution gradually through series of intermediate stages.
+#### Benefits
+- Makes solution development problem manageable by dividing, conquer and combine.
+- Makes solution understandable
+- Makes easier to debug and refine solution as each stage is tested.
+- Minimizes error and oversites as solution is developed incrementally.

+### Modular Programming
+This is procedual way of programming that focuses on writting code as functions.
+It involves breaking down